MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 # Explore Azure SQL Database

-In this exercise you'll provision an Azure SQL Database resource in your Azure subscription, and then use SQL to query the tables in a relational database.
+In this lab, you'll learn how to provision an Azure SQL Database and interact with it using SQL queries.
+You'll use the Microsoft AdventureWorks sample database, which provides pre-populated tables and data, so you can focus on exploring and querying relational data without needing to create your own schema or insert sample records.
+This approach keeps things straightforward and lets you concentrate on understanding core database concepts and SQL syntax.

 This lab will take approximately **15** minutes to complete.